Estimated reading time: 17 minutes

 - Provigo (Quebec)

-Metro is the higher end store who also offers online coupons and rewards along with Air Miles.
+Metro is the higher-end store offering online coupons and rewards along with Air Miles.

-Most Metro stores have a wine shop, deli, bakery, floral shop, fish counter as well as an extensive line of health products.
+Most Metro stores have a wine shop, deli, bakery, floral shop, fish counter, and an extensive line of health products.

-Some Metro stores are now selling Beer as well.
+Some Metro stores are now selling Beer, Food Basics, and Zehrs.

-Food basics is a grocery store division of Metro that sells lower priced items and many of the same items you’ll find at Metro.
+Food Basics is a grocery store division of Metro that sells lower-priced items and many of the same things you’ll find at Metro.

-You cannot buy beer or wine at Food Basics.
+You can buy Beer or wine at Food Basics.
+Update 2023

 Random Canadian Grocery Stores